-Opening the 2017 Cultural Exchange Festival opened with “Kupala – St. Johns Night: A Summer Solstice Concert on Sunday, June 11, 5PM at St. Barbara Catholic Parish, 2859 S. Throop, Chicago.
-The concert will feature music of Ukraine, Lithuania, Belarus, and Poland, with the Lincolnwood Chamber Orchestra, St. Barbara Holy Name Society Choir, and composer/pianist Jaroslaw Golembiowski.
+The 2017-18 Cultural Exchange Festival opened with “Kupala – St. Johns Night: A Summer Solstice Concert” on Sunday, June 11 at St. Barbara Catholic Parish in Chicago.
+The program featured music of Ukraine, Lithuania, Belarus, and Poland, with the Lincolnwood Chamber Orchestra, St. Barbara Holy Name Society Choir, and composer/pianist Jaroslaw Golembiowski.
 American Music Festivals and the Chicago Chopin Society are working in partnership to present the Festival, which now moves to the Copernicus Center for two exciting programs.

 On Saturday, September 2, 4PM, a “Polish-American Friendship Concert” honors the 200th Anniversary of the death of Thaddeus Kosciuszko, at the Taste of Polonia Festival.
 It will feature classical and patriotic works by Chopin, Sousa, Kosciuszko, Vieuxtemps, Kurpinski, and a new composition “Suite for Heroes” by Jaroslaw Golembiowski.
 Soloists are Violetta Todorova, violin, Justine Izewski, soprano, and David Maller, trumpet.
 The Lincolnwood Chamber Orchestra will be conducted by Philip Simmons.
 Admission is free an entrance ticket to the Copernicus Center’s Taste of Polonia Festival, which is $5.